GSY DEX Matching Engine

 The GSY DEX Matching Engine has been customised for the energy market by setting the traded commodity to energy and using kWh for the traded volume and cents/kWh for the trade rate and adapting other relevant parameters.

-GSY DEX Matching API
+GSY DEX Matching API¶

-The GSY DEX Matching API defines the protocol of communication between the Matching Engine and other components of the GSY DEX, following the defined process for the Grid Singularity Engine.
-The API has two components, one for the inputs required by the Matching Engine to calculate the possible bid-offer matches, and one for transmitting the calculated matches to the GSY Node, in order for energy trades to be generated and trade settlement to be performed.
+The API has two components, one for the inputs required by the GSY DEX Matching Engine to calculate the possible bid-offer matches, and one for transmitting the calculated matches to the GSY Node, in order for energy trades to be generated and trade settlement to be performed.

 The inputs required by the GSY DEX Matching Engine are the open bids and the offers that are available for a market slot (energy delivery time period).
-These are retrieved not via the GSY Node, but by leveraging the API of the GSY DEX Off-Chain Storage, thereby minimising the gas cost required for the operation of the Matching Engine, and consequently decreasing the computational effort required from the GSY Node.
+These are retrieved not via the GSY Node, but by leveraging the API of the GSY DEX Off-Chain Storage, thereby minimising the gas cost (blockchain transaction cost) required for the operation of the Matching Engine, and consequently decreasing the computational effort required from the GSY Node.

 The bid-offer matches calculated by the Matching Engine are transmitted to the GSY Node via the Trade Settlement Pallet.
 This GSY Node pallet provides dispatchable functions that can be remotely called, in order to accept the list of bid-offer matches calculated by the Matching Engine, validate them, and subsequently create the energy trades.

-GSY DEX Matching Engine / GSY Off-Chain Storage Communication
+GSY DEX Matching Engine / GSY Off-Chain Storage Communication¶

-To calculate the bid and offer matches, the GSY Matching Engine reads the open offers and bids from the Off-Chain Storage by calling the GET /order REST API endpoint of the Off-Chain Storage.
-The endpoint will return lists of JSON objects containing all open Bid and Offer structures, which will then be used to generate the BidOfferMatch objects during the order matching process.
-The JSON format of the output is the following:
+To calculate the bid and offer matches, the GSY Matching Engine reads the open offers and bids from the Off-Chain Storage by calling the GET /orders

 [